ChaosMarc/PlugY/PlugYInstaller/PlugY_The_Survival_Kit_-_Readme.txt

 Activate the Uber Quest in local.
 It works only in Hell.
 You must cube the 3 keys then the 3 organs in Harrogath.
-Note : This quest will be updated more later to be more similar with the one on realm.
+Note: This quest will be updated more later to be more similar with the one on realm.
 ActiveUberQuest=0				{0:Disabled; 1:Enabled}